 4. Iglesia Parroquial Santiago Apóstol

-The outside of the church is nothing out of the ordinary.
-Actually, for a Catholic church, it is quite simple; wooden statues line the interior walls, sleek tile floors expand up to the church’s nave, high ceilings with beams span the length of the room, and what appears to be transparent tin-covered gaps in the ceiling lets the light come in through the roof.
+While the facade of the church is quite simple, the interior has wooden statues lining the walls, sleek tile floors expand up to the church’s nave, high ceilings with beams span the length of the room, and what appears to be transparent tin-covered gaps in the ceiling lets in some sunlight.

-Perhaps what stands out most is the painted portrait of Catholic priest Stanley Rother, who was assassinated during the decade-long conflict that endured in Santiago Atitlan.
-On the right side of the entrance is a plaque, written in Spanish and in English, which explains more about the tragic events that took place on 2 December 1990 when 13 Tz’utujil civilians were shot down by the Guatemalan Army.
+Perhaps what stands out most is the painted portrait of Catholic priest Stanley Rother, who was assassinated during the decade-long conflict in Santiago Atitlan.
+On the right side of the entrance is a plaque, written in Spanish and in English, which explains more about the tragic events that took place on 2 December, 1990 when 13 Tz’utujil civilians were shot down by the Guatemalan Army.

-Tip: To visit the inside of the parish you must say that you are here to simply orar – or pray.
-You will be asked to not take photos and not disturb those that are worshipping.
+Tip: To visit the inside of the parish, you must say that you are here to simply orar—or pray.
+You will be asked not to take photos and not to disturb those who are worshipping.

 5. Parque de La Paz

-Gravestones with crosses just out from the ground, each plaque ebbed with the names of the fallen victims.
+Gravestones with crosses jut out from the ground, each plaque etched with the names of the fallen victims.
 Each year on December 2, the community of Santiago Atitlán holds a memorial to remember those who lost their lives on this tragic day.

 Just days after the massacre, the community gathered in force to protest the presence of the Guatemalan Army, who were thereafter expelled from stepping foot into Santiago Atitlán ever again.